MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/best-practices/data-lake-zones.md

     - The source system maintains a timestamp field to identify if the data has been added/updated or deleted
     - The source system creates/updates files on data changes.

-The raw data lake is comprised of the landing and conformance containers, each with a 100% mandatory folder structure specific to its purpose.
+The raw data lake is composed of the landing and conformance containers, each with a 100% mandatory folder structure specific to its purpose.

 ### Landing zone container layout